-Propane leaves the container through a hose with an acme connector attached to the bottle, also having a "flow-limiting device".
+Propane leaves the container through a hose with an ACME connector attached to the bottle, also having a "flow-limiting device" designed to sense excessive flow.
+Two functions of this device:1.
 Should the container valve be opened too quickly this device may close, stopping the flow of propane.
+2. Should there be a rupture in propane line, it will reduce the flow to a maximum of 10 (SCFH) Standard Cubic feet per Hour.

-This device is designed to equalize propane pressures in about 5 seconds, generally being unnoticed.
-All pilot light valves must be turned off for equalization of pressure to occur.
+This device will equalize normal flow in about 5 seconds, generally not noticeable.